 Your team will need to provide a concise report detailing your design decisions.
 This should explain protocols chosen, tradeoffs considered and rationale for your key decisions.
 As with the previous programs, your team needs to turn in a tarred/zipped file that contains source code, make files and a README file.
-The README is critically important for receiving partial credit on this assignment.
+The README is critically important for receiving partial credit on this assignment and needs the current functionality of your motes at the time of submission.

-While we will attempt a live demonstration in class on April 30th, each team will need to arrange a private demo slot with the TA before the term ends to go over your implementation and to give the TA all your motes.
+While we will attempt a live demonstration in class on February 28th, each team may need to arrange a private demo slot with the TA before the term ends to go over your implementation and to return all your motes.